 In the heady days of 2015, Microsoft Canada published a report stating that attention spans are only 8 seconds long.

 With a rather showy 9 seconds, it was widely considered the humble goldfish trumped us when it came to concentration.
 Fast forward a few years, and we’ve found this revelation to be untrue.

-An article published by The BBC in 2107 stated that after researching the sources, there was nothing to suggest our attention spans had shrank.
+An article published by The BBC in 2107 stated that after researching the sources, there was nothing to suggest our attention spans had shrunk.
 Instead, it all depends on the task in hand.
 They also found that goldfish don’t have particularly short attention spans either!

-Some neuroscientific myths have because popular because frankly they’re sensationalist.
+Some neuroscientific myths have because popular because frankly, they’re sensationalist.
 They make for interesting, dynamic debates.
 However, as we learn more about the brain, certain truths are being uncovered.
 There are no age limits when it comes to us deciding important life factors.
 We use 100% of our brains most of the time.
 There’s no such thing as left-brained and right-brained people.
 Men and women have the same brains, and attention spans are not shrinking.
 Busting these myths is great news for the learners amongst us.
-In reality, there are no restrictions and no debilities when in comes to absorbing new info.
+In reality, there are no restrictions and no debilities when it comes to absorbing new info.
 Want to learn a new course at 100?
 Go ahead!
 However, there are certain tricks we can inject into our learning to make it more engaging.